VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

 • Running this code will trigger the input box asking for a cell input to read.
 It will show an error message if you select more than one cell.
-Here, I have selected the C9 cell.
+We selected the C9 cell.

 Selecting a cell to read the cell value with VBA Cells

-• After giving the desired input cell, you will see the cell value in a message box like it is in the image below.
+• After entering the desired input cell, you will see the cell value in a message box, as in the image below.

 Reading a cell value using VBA cells